-If you were injured at work in Summerville, then you know how difficult the situation can be.
+If you were injured at work in South Carolina, then you know how difficult the situation can be.

-Unfortunately, this situation can become even more complicated if your doctor initially misdiagnosed your health condition or made a mistake at your medical examination.
+Unfortunately, this situation can become even more complicated if your doctor initially misdiagnosed your health condition or made a mistake during your medical examination.

-South Carolina does not give those that were injured on the job the absolute right to get a second medical opinion on your work injury.
-However, especially in cases such as those where someone has a surgical injury, there are many instances where a worker’s compensation insurance company will agree to set up a second opinion.
-In the case that your employer denies you a second opinion, you should speak with a knowledgeable Summerville, S.C. workers’ compensation attorney as soon as possible.
+South Carolina does not give those who were injured on the job the absolute right to get a second medical opinion on their work injury.
+However, especially in cases such as those where someone has an injury requiring surgery, there are many instances where a worker’s compensation insurance company will agree to set up a second opinion.
+If your employer denies you a second opinion, you should speak with a knowledgeable workers’ compensation attorney as soon as possible.
 The attorney will immediately begin the process to ensure that your rights are protected and aid you in pursuing all of the South Carolina workers’ compensation benefits you are entitled to, including setting up a second opinion medical examination with an independent doctor.